11 Things You Can Fix Today for Saving a Failing Relationship

 Every relationship has minor setbacks, but if they go unaddressed for too long, they can turn into resentment.
 You may be clinging to times when you experienced criticism, neglect, or lack of support, and those emotions arise during fresh disagreements.

-Even when something is harmless, resentment operates as a filter, making neutral behaviours feel personal and leaving you feeling disappointed.
+Even when something is harmless, resentment filters out neutral behaviors, making them feel personal and leaving you disappointed.
 Resentment is one of the best indicators of emotional disengagement.
-You must identify the areas in which you and your partner may harbour resentment if you hope to keep the relationship intact.
+You must identify the areas in which you and your partner may harbor resentment if you hope to keep the relationship intact.

 4. Reevaluating Expectations Together